Breathwork & Movement Training in Columbus, Ohio

 Control without unnecessary bracing.

-Most people don’t think of breathing as something that needs training.
+Most people don’t think of breathing as something that needs attention.

-But breathing is how your body manages internal pressure.
-It influences how the ribs move, how the spine stabilizes, how the neck and hips compensate, and how stress accumulates physically.
+But breathing is how the body manages internal pressure.
+It influences how the ribs move, how the spine stabilizes, and how the neck, hips, and low back respond under load.

 If that pattern is inefficient, tension often returns no matter how much hands-on work is done.